Rouyn-Noranda: Government

+Infrastructure

 The city is served by the Rouyn-Noranda Airport and has a small public transit system of four bus routes serving the urban area.

 The primary highways through the city are the north–south Route 101 and the east–west Route 117, which is part of the Trans-Canada Highway system.

+Education

+University

+The Université du Québec en Abitibi-Témiscamingue (UQAT) began in 1970 in premises loaned by the Cégep as an extension of the Université du Québec à Trois-Rivières (UQTR), before obtaining its letters patent in 1983.
+Based at the Séminaire St-Michel, it moved into a new building with original architecture in 1996.
+It offers training in several fields, including education, civil engineering, multimedia creation, administration, social work and health at its three campuses in Rouyn-Noranda, Val-d'Or and Amos and at several other centres in Abitibi-Témiscamingue, as well as in Mont-Laurier and at the École de Technologie supérieure de Montréal, where it offers several programmes in multimedia creation.
+It also has two research institutes (mining and environment, forestry) and an agricultural research centre at Notre-Dame-du-Nord in Témiscamingue.

+College

+The Cégep de l'Abitibi-Témiscamingue (CEGEPAT), founded in 1967, serves an area of 65,143 km2, with its three regular education campuses in Rouyn-Noranda, Amos and Val-d'Or, and the continuing education centres in Ville-Marie and La Sarre.

+Secondary

+French High school education is provided in four public schools, École de la Grande-Ourse, École La Source, École Sacré-Coeur and École d'Iberville.

+English High school education is provided in Noranda School.

+English language education

+Currently, English-language public education is provided by the Western Québec School Board.

 Media

 Almost all media in Rouyn-Noranda and the nearby city of Val-d'Or serves both cities.
 Although the cities are far enough apart that radio and television stations in the area serve the cities from separate transmitters, almost every broadcast station in either city has a rebroadcaster in the other city.
-The only nominal exceptions are the cities' separate NRJ stations, although at present even these stations share the majority of their broadcast schedule.
+The only nominal exceptions are the cities' separate Énergie stations, although at present even these stations share the majority of their broadcast schedule.